zerotunnelexception/cathook/README.md

 * Ignore Hoovy
 * Encrypted chat
 * Sandvich aimbot
-* Chance to get manually VAC banned by Valve
+* Chance to get manually gamebanned by Valve (not an cheat issue)

 and a lot of useful features, including